PedroLuisDionisioFraga/Pytest-Example/README-enUS.md

 ```bash
 ./.venv/Scripts/activate
 ```
-  1. In Linux, the path is `./.venv/bin/activate`.
+  a.
+In Linux, the path is `./.venv/bin/activate`.
-  2. In Windows, not forget to allow the execution of scripts with the command `Set-ExecutionPolicy Unrestricted -Scope Process`.
+  b.
+In Windows, not forget to allow the execution of scripts with the command `Set-ExecutionPolicy Unrestricted -Scope Process`.

 3. Install the Pytest:
 ```bash